Mobile operators usually have millions of subscribers but own a limited number of IP addresses (usually 64.000 - 130.000 each).

 Can I overlap actions on multiple accounts?

 Yes, that's fine as it's exactly what already happens in real life.
-I would keep maximum ~5 active accounts at the time.
+I would keep a maximum of ~5 active accounts at the time.

 How many accounts per proxy?